Baldur's Gate: Dark Alliance II: Gameplay

 Gameplay is semi-linear; most of the main quests can be performed in different orders, but only from within a group of given quests.
 For example, in Act I, the player can choose to tackle a series of kidnappings or investigate a spate of murders, but no other main quests are made available until both quests are complete.
 There are also optional side-quests, which do not have to be completed.
 There are more NPCs than in the first game, and the player can interact with many of them.
 Depending on which character the player is using, these NPCs may or may not provide information and assistance.
 Weapons, armor and items are only available for purchase from one location throughout the game, a shop in Baldur's Gate, although the stock changes at the commencement of each act, with the weapons increasing in expense and power.
 The HUD features the option to use either a transparent map that covers most of the screen, or a mini-map, with the player also given the option to turn the map off entirely.

 The game also features cooperative gameplay with another player.
 Both players share the same screen, and are thus limited in how far they can move away from one another.
 In co-op mode, both players get 50% of the experience for each kill, no matter which player makes the kill.
-Additionally, unlike in the original game, all treasure is shared 50/50 between both players, irrespective of which player collects it.
+Additionally, unlike in the original game, all treasure is pooled for both players, regardless of which player collects it.

 A new feature in Dark Alliance II gives players the ability to create custom weapons and armor.
 Players can improve items by using runestones and gems.
 To increase the strength of an item, at least one runestone must be used.
 Gems are optional, although adding gems increases the strength further and enhances certain of the items' attributes.
 The player cannot place more gems on an item than runestones; if the player wishes to place four gems, they must have a minimum of four runestones attached.
 Each item can have two different types of gem attached at any one time, in addition to the required runestones.
 There are several different kinds of gem and each has a different effect on different types of item.
 For example, a pearl attached to a piece of armor gives +1 additional treasure drop, attached to a weapon gives +1 "Improved Critical", and attached to a trinket gives +1 Wisdom.

 The game contains four difficulty levels: "Easy", "Normal", "Hard" and "Extreme".
 Extreme is unlocked once the player has completed any of the other three levels.
 Extreme mode takes the form of a New Game Plus, and can only be played by importing a saved character from another game.
 The game also contains two secret characters: Drizzt Do'Urden and Artemis Entreri.
 Drizzt becomes available to use in the main game upon beating any difficulty level.
 Artemis is unlocked upon defeating Extreme.